haneulab/cdocs/lecture1/README.md

+## Lecture 1

-We will create a `main.c` file and write a print function.
+We will create a `main.c` file and write a print fun ction.
 For the program refer to `./main.c`.

 After writing out our programs, we must compile `main.c` so that it can be run.